Understand your company's position and learn more about the options available

 Rescue, Recovery, and Closure Options for Education Companies

 There have been well-documented widespread changes to how education is delivered over the past few years.
 The Covid-19 pandemic accelerated the shift to online learning, with the vast majority of teaching moving to online platforms to allow education to continue during the height of the pandemic.

-There is also a worry over a long-term cultural shift taking place, whereby online learning becomes increasingly utilized with face to face learning being reserved for only those subjects which involve a practical element.
-This move has the potential to negate the benefits of living on campus – accommodation which often comes at a high financial cost for students, yet is a valuable source of revenue for the universities and private schools which provide it.
+While most teaching has returned to the classroom, there is a worry over a long-term cultural shift taking place, whereby online learning becomes increasingly utilized with face to face learning being reserved for only those subjects which involve a practical element.
+This move has the potential to negate the benefits of living on campus in student accommodation; something which often comes at a high financial cost for students, yet is a valuable source of revenue for the universities and private schools which provide it.

 Depending on the financial position of your university, private school, or other educational establishment, you may be considering whether liquidation could be the best solution for your current problems.
 While liquidation is often a last resort, for those companies which have become insolvent and have little chance of recovery, it could be the most appropriate step for all concerned.

 There are two main ways an insolvent company can be liquidated.
 This can either be done through a compulsory liquidation process whereby a creditor of the company forces the company into closure; alternatively, the insolvent company’s directors can initiate liquidation proceedings themselves.
 Voluntary liquidation is achieved through a Creditors’ Voluntary Liquidation – or CVL which is administered by a licensed insolvency practitioner.